Gronne/An-Introduction-to-Machine-Learning-for-Image-Classification/README.md

 ## Setup
 Download the repository -> Run Main.py.

-Other image data then the two image datasets can be used.
+Personal data can be used.
 Just use the DataLoader.py class to get the data instead.
 Use get_MNIST_dataset as an example of how to load the data.
+The data does not need to images, the implementation has been made general to work with N-dimensions.